'My 21st birthday plans? I'll watch Nadal-Djokovic'

 So I didn't know a sustained level of success like I've had this year would be possible.

 I also had time to reflect on my recent achievements when I was in Madrid.
-I went there to play but then had to withdraw from the tournament because of a shoulder injury.
+I went there to play but had to withdraw from the tournament because of a shoulder injury.

 It was a good idea for me to take a few days off.
 That meant I felt refreshed and started the process again in Rome.